-Depending on the cultivator, Spanish lavender can be found with pink, purple, or white flowers.
+Depending on the cultivar, Spanish lavender can be found with pink, purple, or white flowers.
 These plants are adorned with small, gray-green leaves and grow in a compact rounded shape.
-Spanish lavender is more heat tolerant than other lavender varieties.
+Spanish lavender is more heat tolerant than other lavender species.
 This perennial is deer-resistant but also considered toxic to animals, so keep that in mind if your pets frequently spend time unsupervised in your garden.

 |Common Name||Spanish lavender, butterfly lavender, bract lavender|

 |Plant Type||Perennial, shrub, herb|

 |Soil Type||Sandy, moist but well-drained|

 |Bloom Time||Spring, summer|

 |Native Area||Europe, Africa, Mediterranean|

 |Toxicity||Toxic to pets|

 With more than 450 different types of lavender spread over several species, it can be hard to tell the difference.
 For garden cultivation, Spanish lavender is distinguished from French and English (common) lavender in this way:

 - English lavender (Lavandula angustifolia) is the most common form of lavender for garden cultivation, and also the type most often used in cooking and for decorative use, thanks to its heady aroma.
 It is hardy in zones 5 to 8.
 L. angustifolia is sometimes known as common lavender.